-All souls day in Île Maurice,
+All souls day in Île Maurice

 Halloween in Francophone Africa

-Halloween is not a popular celebration in Africa, in the western countries especially.
+Halloween is not a popular celebration in Africa, in western countries especially.
 It is seen as an imported event and to say the truth, people have other more vital concerns.

-What is popular in west Africa, is the masquerade festival that happens in several countries like Ivory coast and Burkina Faso.
-Depending on the region, people will wear a costume made up of trees leaves, cloth and wear masks representing spirits or animals and go dancing in the streets.
+What is popular in West Africa, is the masquerade festival that happens in several countries like Ivory Coast and Burkina Faso.
+Depending on the region, people will wear a costume made up of trees leaves, cloth, and wear masks representing spirits or animals and go dancing in the streets.
 But actually, this is not directly related to Halloween and all souls day.

 3. Halloween French vocabulary list

-For the French learners that you are, you might be left disappointed if we don't go through the key vocabulary related to death and Halloween.
+For the French learners that you are, you might be left disappointed if we don't go through the key French vocabulary related to death and Halloween.

-Below is the alphabetical words list to boost your French and enable you to participate in discussion about Halloween.
+Below is the alphabetical words list to boost your French and enable you to participate in a discussion about Halloween.